Lactate shuttle hypothesis: Role of lactate during exercise

 As found by Brooks, et al., while lactate is disposed of mainly through oxidation and only a minor fraction supports gluconeogenesis, lactate is the main gluconeogenic precursor during sustained exercise.

 Brooks demonstrated in his earlier studies that little difference in lactate production rates were seen in trained and untrained subjects at equivalent power outputs.
 What was seen, however, was more efficient clearance rates of lactate in the trained subjects suggesting an upregulation of MCT protein.

 Local lactate use depends on exercise exertion.
 During rest, approximately 50% of lactate disposal take place through lactate oxidation whereas in time of strenuous exercise (50-75% VO_{2} max) approximately 75-80% of lactate is used by the active cell, indicating lactate's role as a major contributor to energy conversion during increased exercise exertion.

+As of June 2026, Exogenous Lactate products have entered the Sports Nutrition market - including rumours such products will be used in the 2026 Tour de France.
+It remains to be seen / researched, how such products will influence and effect the lactate shuttle hypothesis.

 Clinical significance

 Highly malignant tumors rely heavily on anaerobic glycolysis (metabolism of glucose to lactic acid even under ample tissue oxygen; Warburg effect) and thus need to efflux lactic acid via MCTs to the tumor micro-environment to maintain a robust glycolytic flux and to prevent the tumor from being "pickled to death".
 The MCTs have been successfully targeted in pre-clinical studies using RNAi and a small-molecule inhibitor alpha-cyano-4-hydroxycinnamic acid (ACCA; CHC) to show that inhibiting lactic acid efflux is a very effective therapeutic strategy against highly glycolytic malignant tumors.

 In some tumor types, growth and metabolism relies on the exchange of lactate between glycolytic and rapidly respiring cells.
 This is of particular importance during tumor cell development when cells often undergo anaerobic metabolism, as described by the Warburg effect.
 Other cells in the same tumor may have access to or recruit sources of oxygen (via angiogenesis), allowing it to undergo aerobic oxidation.
 The lactate shuttle could occur as the hypoxic cells anaerobically metabolize glucose and shuttle the lactate via MCT to the adjacent cells capable of using the lactate as a substrate for oxidation.
 Investigation into how MCT-mediated lactate exchange in targeted tumor cells can be inhibited, therefore depriving cells of key energy sources, could lead to promising new chemotherapeutics.

 Additionally, lactate has been shown to be a key factor in tumor angiogenesis.
 Lactate promotes angiogenesis by upregulating HIF-1 in endothelial cells.
 Thus a promising target of cancer therapy is the inhibition of lactate export, through MCT-1 blockers, depriving developing tumors of an oxygen source.